 Nicholas Alexander Brown is a Honduran-American library executive, arts producer, and musician based in Prince George's County, Maryland.
-He currently serves as the Chief Operating Officer for Communication and Outreach at the Prince George's County Memorial Library System and was named 2021 Library Journal Marketer of the Year in recognition of his collaborative approach to library marketing and community engagement during the COVID-19 pandemic.
+He currently serves as acting co-CEO and chief operating officer for communication and outreach at the Prince George's County Memorial Library System and was named 2021 Library Journal Marketer of the Year in recognition of his collaborative approach to library marketing and community engagement during the COVID-19 pandemic.
 Brown is 2022/2023 co-chair of the Stonewall Book Awards Israel Fishman Non-Fiction Award Committee.
 He previously served as director of special productions & initiatives at Washington Performing Arts, where he led Mars Arts D.C., Latin community programs, and produced special productions, such as the Yo-Yo Ma Bach Project Simulcast & Livestream.